 As apart of your aftercare, we advise all patients to book in once a year to see their surgeon for a brief assessment of the consistent results.

+Post-operative follow-up is of paramount importance.
+Each patient undergoing any Cosmetic Surgery will be given post operative appointments for wound management and suture removal.
+Post-operative instructions are vital and we consider it very important that you adhere to them.
 Failing to follow these guidelines and attend your appointments can adversely affect the outcome of surgery and put patient safety at risk.